 Nothing in this Code, in any Company policies or procedures, or in other related communications (oral or written), creates or implies a contract of employment for a definite or indefinite term.

 The Company reserves the right to amend, alter or terminate this Code or the policies underlying it at any time, for any reason.

 For purposes of Section 406 of the Sarbanes-Oxley Act of 2002 and the rules promulgated thereunder, the Code shall also be our code of ethics for senior financial officers and the chief executive officer (defined below as “Senior Officers”).

 Compliance and Reporting

 Company Persons should endeavor to identify and raise potential issues before they lead to problems and should ask about the application of the Code whenever in doubt.
-Any employee who becomes aware of any existing or potential violation of this Code should promptly notify the employee’s Vice President, the human resources department or the Executive Vice President.
-In connection with accounting or auditing matters, you should follow the procedures outlined in the Code section entitled, “Duty to Report Questionable Accounting or Auditing Matters.”
-If any director or the Chief Executive Officer, Chief Operating Officer, Chief Financial Officer, or Controller, or any person performing similar functions (the “Senior Officers”), becomes aware of any existing or potential violation of this Code, he or she should promptly notify the Chairman of the Audit Committee of the Board of Directors or the Company’s legal counsel.
+Any employee who becomes aware of any existing or potential violation of this Code should promptly notify the employee's Vice President, the human resources department or the Executive Vice President.
+In connection with accounting or auditing matters, you should follow the procedures outlined in the Code section entitled, "Dutyto Report Questionable Accounting or Auditing Matters."
+If any Director or the Chief Executive Officer, Chief Operating Officer, Chief Financial Officer, or Controller, or any person performing similar functions (the "Senior Officers"), becomes aware of any existing or potential violation of this Code, he or she should promptly notify the Chair of the Audit Committee of the Board of Directors or the Company's legal counsel.
 The Company will take such disciplinary or preventive action as it deems appropriate to address any existing or potential violation of this Code brought to its attention.

 Compliance with Laws, Rules and Regulations